anilvem1/CrmWebApiOAuth/README.md

 ## Introducing the Azure AD Application Identity for Dynamics 365 Web API:

-Microsoft Dynamics PG recently introduced the ability to authenticate Dynamics 365 oData /Web API using an Azure Active Directory AppId.
+Microsoft Dynamics PG introduced the ability to authenticate Dynamics 365 oData /Web API using an Azure Active Directory AppId.
 Together with a client secret, this replaces username and password.
 This is a great step forward in security.
+This is applicable to all the CRM versions 8.2 and later.

 In a nutshell, it mitigates the risk of having username/password readable and thus less safe.
 For example, it could look like below:
 Username: username@domain.com; Password: Password

 On the other hand, AppId /Secret is difficult to comprehend making it safer.
 For example, it could look something like below:
 AppId / Client ID: 82068d67-54a7-4698-a4eb-876dcc70b3c1
 Client Secret: BD”m_hIy461-E!p&;u0l@7sPCab?579LA`iP5ek|5rD]V